ivan-kadyka/Browser.WebView2.WPF/README.md

 /// Defines the core interface for a browser, supporting navigation, page management, and observing browser state changes.
 /// It provides methods to create, load, reload, and remove pages, as well as manage the current page.
 /// </summary>
-public interface IBrowser : INavigationRouter, IBrowserObservable {
+public interface IBrowser : INavigationRouter, IBrowserObservable, IDisposable {
     /// <summary>
     /// Creates a new page asynchronously using the provided options.